Would you like to know how to show characters to your readers instead of telling your readers about them?

 • Always in a business suit.

-• Maybe she is a shorts and bulky T-shirt type of girl.
+• Maybe she is a short and bulky T-shirt type of girl.
 What does the T-shirt say?
 (Save the trees, I have attitude, believe in your dreams, Hello Kitty)

 Use colors to help show characters.

-Even the colors they wear give your readers clues about your character’s personality.
+Even the colors your characters wear give your readers clues about their personalities.
 Characters who wear red or black want to be noticed.
-Blues and browns are more subtle colors, more down to earth.
+Blues and browns are more subtle, more down-to-earth colors.
 Yellows and oranges indicate a more flamboyant personality.

 What kind of jewelry do they wear?